StackStorm-Exchange/stackstorm-backups/README.md

-# backups Pack
+# Backups Pack

-This is a pack that backs up the MongoDB and Postgres databases in a StackStorm deployment.
+This pack backs up the MongoDB and PostgreSQL databases in a StackStorm deployment.
 It is currently best used on a single node deployment, but has the potential to be used for HA setups.